 Stanford studies show that virtual workers outperform their colleagues by 13% and experience 50% less turnover, pushing more companies to expand outside of the office when designing modern teams.
 So how do you kick off your distributed team strategy?
-Start by unlocking the right collaboration tools to set your team up for success.
+Start by unlocking the right tech stack to facilitate team communication and collaboration and set your team up for success.

 Building a Collaboration Toolkit for Distributed Teams

 Your collaboration toolkit is a cloud-based selection of software tools designed to empower, motivate and support knowledge workers regardless of location.
 While every business is different, each toolkit needs the same pillars:

 - Simplicity: to encourage easy adoption.